Book of Mormon Historic Publication Site: Restoration

 During December 1993 the LDS Church's First Presidency announced the visitors' center would close sometime the following year to allow the building to be restored, and the visitors' center improved.
 On November 20, 1994 the center was closed, to allow final research to be completed and work to begin on the restoration.

 Prior to the building's closure, and during the restoration, extensive historical and archaeological research was completed.
 As the archaeological investigations were underway in the building, it was found that much of the original plaster and woodwork remained, along with original floors and windows.
 The layout of the building was discovered by looking at wear patterns left in the original wooden floor.
 Ink smudges were also discovered on the walls of the third floor, and are believed to date to the period when the building was occupied by Grandin.

 On the exterior of the building, non-original Italianate style decoration, such as architrave moldings, were removed.
 Old layers of paint were also removed, and it was found that originally the brick had been painted in a red glaze with painted mortar joints; this gave the building a uniform, crisp look.
 A similar red glaze with white mortar joints was painted on the building during the restoration.
 Older additions were removed from the rear of the building, and a new addition, to be part of the visitors' center, was constructed in their place.

-On March 26, 1998, the anniversary of when the Book of Mormon went on sale, Gordon B. Hinckley president of the LDS Church, dedicated the restored building and adjoining visitors' center.
+Gordon B. Hinckley, president of the LDS Church, dedicated the restored building and adjoining visitors' center on March 26, 1998, the anniversary of when the Book of Mormon went on sale.
 The building is open free of charge, for daily tours given by church missionaries.
 Grandin's press was replicated at the Crandall Historical Printing Museum in Provo, Utah.